 Under the reign of Louis XIV in 1699 the rood-screen was demolished and the choir re-organised.
-New stalls were designed and a wrought-iron choir screen added.
+New stalls were designed and a wrought-iron choir screen was added.
 In 1756 the canon had a few stained-glass windows dating from the Middle Ages removed in order to get more light inside.

 Notre-Dame during the French Revolution

 During the French Revolution, the Revolutionaries destroyed many symbols evoking the Old Regime.
 They beheaded and removed the statues of the kings of Judah (mistaken for the kings of France) while the relics were vandalised.
-Most of the altars were destroyed and the furnishing sold.
+Most of the altars were destroyed and the furnishing was sold.
 Desecrated, Notre-Dame became a Temple of Reason.
 A festival devoted to the goddess of Reason was celebrated inside on 10 November 1793.